wooorm/markdown-table/readme.md

 *   `options.stringLength` ([`Function`][length], default:
     `s => s.length`)
     — Method to detect the length of a cell (see below).
+*   `options.straighten` (`boolean`, default: `true`)
+    — Whether to make all the table cells the same width.
+Setting this to false will cause the table rows to remain staggered.

 ### `stringLength(cell)`